CHMsProfessional/Generative_AI/2Reasoning_LLM/README.md

+# Khipus.ai
+## Reasoning  LLM
-# DeepSeek R1 Chatbot
+### Assignment 2: DeepSeek Chatbot

-This project is a Flask-based web app that integrates with Azure's AI Inference to provide a chatbot experience with incremental streaming of responses.
+This Assignment is a Flask-based web app that integrates with Azure's AI Inference to provide a chatbot experience with incremental streaming of responses.
 Follow these instructions to run the repository on your local environment.

 ## Prerequisites